Skip to content

 These publications are very useful for companies with large analytics and programming teams that are able to dedicate internal capacity to create Factor-based portfolios for their clients.

 However, a typical investment company does not usually have such capability.
-This article has been drafted for these types of entities and the professional investing community interested in factor investing.
-I want to show how factor portfolios can nowadays be created using automation for ordinary portfolio managers.
+This article has been drafted for these entity types and the professional investing community interested in factor investing.
+I want to show how factor portfolios can be created using automation for ordinary portfolio managers nowadays.

-So let’s dispense with theory and programming and get down to what portfolio managers/wealth managers or investors are interested in.
-That is creating an optimal investment strategy and knowing which stocks to invest in at the moment.
+So let’s dispense with theory and programming, and get down to what portfolio/wealth managers or investors are interested in.
+It means creating an optimal investment strategy and knowing which stocks to invest in at the moment.

 Creation of a factor-based investment portfolio